Certified Nurse Assistant and CPR Certification (Web-led)

 - Carefully click the SELECT box for the course that you want to take.
 There may be several choices so make sure you select the right course and dates.

-- Come to campus as soon as possible for CORI and Medical Clearance information or download the zip file.
+- Come to campus as soon as possible for CORI and Medical Clearance information or download the Certified Nurse Assistant Program (ZIP).

 - Students can enroll online BUT MUST come to STCC Building 19, Room 177 with other information immediately.

 To Enroll in Person